What is an Image Sitemap?

 Via Google Image Sitemaps Google receives Metadata to the images contained on a website.
 Visitors can perform an image search on Google.
 The use of Google image extensions in sitemaps provides the Search Engine additional information about the images on the website.

-The incorporation of image and video content into an XMLSitemap can also help Google figure out content that may be included in image and video search results.
+The incorporation of image and video content into an XMLSitemap can also help Google to find out that content that may be included in the Search results of image and video search results can be recorded.

 This can help Google discover images it might not find at the Crawl finds.
 For example, images that are about JavaScript-forms can be called.